COPYRIGHT, PERFORMERS’ PROTECTION BILLS: MORE DETAILS ON PRESIDENT’S RESERVATIONS

 • the Copyright Amendment Bill’s clause 21, inserting into the principal statute:

-• 19C (focusing on general exceptions applicable to copyright protected work in libraries, archives, museums and galleries).
+• section 19C (focusing on general exceptions applicable to copyright protected work in libraries, archives, museums and galleries).

 No mention is made of Copyright Amendment Bill clauses intended to facilitate access by the blind and otherwise print disabled to copyright protected material for conversion into alternative formats.